tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 cryptography.
 It is not audited and is documented as 'as-is', although development appears to be active so formal verification may be forthcoming.

+#### CIRCL

+[CIRCL][circl] is a go-native implementation of several cryptographic primitives, bls12-381 among them.
+The library is written and maintained by Cloudflare and appears to receive frequent contributions.
+However, it lists itself as experimental and urges users to take caution before using it in production.

+### Light Client Change

+Implementing BLS signature aggregation in Tendermint would pose issues for the light client.
+The light client currently validates a subset of the signatures on a block when performing the verification algorithm.
+This is no longer possible with an aggregated signature.
+Aggregated signature verification is all-or-nothing.
+The light client could no longer check that a subset of validators from some set of validators is represented in the signature.
+Instead, it would need to create a new aggregated key with all the stated signers for each height it verified where the validator set changed.

+This means that the speed advantages gained by using BLS cannot be fully realized by the light client since the client needs to perform the expensive operation of re-aggregating the public key.

 ## Open Questions

 * *Q*: Can you aggregate a signature twice and still verify?
 * *Q*: If so, how much cost may be imposed by re-including signatures into the same
 * *Q*: Can you aggregate Ed25519 signatures in Tendermint?

+## Current Consideration

+Adopting a signature aggregation scheme presents some serious risks and costs to the Tendermint project.
+It requires multiple backwards-incompatible changes to the code, namely a change in the structure of the block and a new backwards-incompatible signature and key type.
+It risks adding a new signature type for which new attack types are still being discovered _and_ for which no industry standard, battle-tested library yet exists.

+The gains boasted by this new signing scheme are modest: Verification time is marginally faster and block sizes shrink by a few kilobytes.
+These are relatively minor gains in exchange for the complexity of the change and the listed risks of the technology.
+We should take a wait-and-see approach to BLS signature aggregation, monitoring the up-and-coming projects and consider implementing it as the libraries and standards develop.

 ### References